 Due to the impacts of decades-long wars in Angola leaving behind a gruesome legacy of landmines scattered across the country, vast areas of the upper catchments of the Okavango, Kwando and Zambezi rivers were not explored and surveyed by scientists, resulting in massive gaps in global biodiversity datasets until relatively recently.

-The National Geographic Okavango Wilderness Project, lead by Steve Boyes which he founded in 2015 has had teams exploring and scientifically-surveying all major rivers in the upper reaches of the Okavango and Kwando River Basins in south-east Angola, as well as the Okavango Delta in Botswana over the past five years.
+The National Geographic Okavango Wilderness Project, led by Steve Boyes which he founded in 2015 has had teams exploring and scientifically surveying all major rivers in the upper reaches of the Okavango and Kwando River Basins in south-east Angola, as well as the Okavango Delta in Botswana over the past five years.
 These scientific river expeditions have accumulated more than 7,500km of baseline transect data recorded from dug-out canoes or “mekoro”.
 Land-based survey teams on mountain bikes, motorbikes, vehicles and on foot have also explored and documented tens of thousands of square kilometres of the upper watersheds of these mighty rivers.
 On each of these expeditions, a wide variety of experts were brought along to sample and study these extremely remote and hard to access areas, adding to the knowledge and understanding of these last pristine wild places and the communities that live in harmony with them.

 All these expeditions focus on getting scientific experts out to these extremely remote parts of Angola to document the unique biodiversity and endemism there.
 And that is all contributing to the pool of knowledge assisting the Angolan government and local communities to prioritise community conservation efforts in the most crucial areas.

-Another really important aspect of monitoring data for conserving critical wetlands is long-term monitoring datasets that show changes over time, enable negative impacts to be detected early on so that mitigation measures can be put in place swiftly.
+Another really important aspect of monitoring data for conserving critical wetlands is long-term monitoring datasets that show changes over time, enabling negative impacts to be detected early on so that mitigation measures can be put in place swiftly.
 The project has also been conducting annual biodiversity surveys across the length of the Okavango Delta for the past 10 years, and this dataset provides a crucial baseline across varying rainfall and climatic conditions that enable the detection of change – and being able to mitigate that change where it is a negative change induced by human activity.

 We now understand the unique value of the upper catchments of the Okavango and Zambezi Rivers in the Angolan highlands in terms of providing ecosystem services to local communities and downstream users in the Kavango Zambezi Transfrontier Conservation Area (KAZA).
 The next phase of the project is partnering with local communities, the Angolan Government, research institutions, donors and local and international NGOs towards ensuring the protection of these ecosystem services into the future, as well as increasing the resilience of local communities that rely on these ecosystem services for their survival.